alienfrenZyNo1/roo-master/README.md

 .\scripts\create-distribution.ps1
 ```

 This will create a complete distribution archive with all components.
+For official releases, use the automated release process by pushing a version tag to the repository.

 ## Contributing